 The other type of startups are those powered by models (meaning that data science is a core part of your product or service offering).
 One of the challenges these startups face could be based on technical risks.
 No machine learning model is perfect, so the challenge now becomes how to deal with that uncertainty.

 Another challenge I've seen startups face is in their data strategy skills.
 The skills required to develop the models may not be the same skill set required to deploy the models.
 Deploying them means you need a good engineering team in place to support the model development effort.
 Alicia: So my next question is what should startups look at to know whether their efforts to be data-centered have been effective?
 What are some vital things to have in your data strategy?
 Hassan: I would say whether or not the startup has been able to harness existing tools to become better and by better—I mean being able to identify for example their ideal type of target market, business profile and features.
 Another way to analyze success would be the ability to make less decisions based on gut instincts and making more informed decisions based on data gathered.
 Human intuition is definitely important and will always be, it’s just making sure that you are better informed through data when making decisions.

 Want to hear more from Hassan?
-Check out A Bang for your Buck: A Cost-Effective Data Strategy for Startup at Startup Boston Week 2020.
+Check the full event, A Bang for your Buck: A Cost-Effective Data Strategy for Startup at Startup Boston Week 2020, right here.